nvie/decoders/README.md

 Decoder&lt;any&gt; }&gt;</i>(mapping: O): <i>Decoder&lt;{ ... }&gt;</i>
 [&lt;&gt;](https://github.com/nvie/decoders/blob/master/src/object.js 'Source')

-Returns a decoder capable of decoding **objects of the given shape** corresponding decoders, provided that you already have decoders for all values in the mapping.
+Accepts object values with fields matching the given decoders.
+Extra fields that exist on the input object are ignored and will not be returned.

 <!-- prettier-ignore-start -->
 ```javascript